-It can be nice to enjoy a glass of wine with a good meal or with friends, but sip with caution.
+It can be nice to enjoy a glass of wine with a good meal or with friends but sip with caution.
 Both red and white wine can stain your teeth!
-Many people believe that this is only true for red wine, because it is darker in color and often leaves a temporary stain on your front teeth.
-However, white wine can also leave long term stains.
+Many people believe that this is only true for red wine because it is darker in color and often leaves a temporary stain on your front teeth.
+However, white wine can also leave long-term stains.

 Unfortunately, beer is not great for your teeth either.
 Beer, especially dark varieties, can stain your teeth just like wine.
 The carbonation in beer can also cause additional damage, just like soda.
-Carbonated drinks are very corrosive for tooth enamel, and can leave your teeth more susceptible to damage and cavities.
+Carbonated drinks are very corrosive to tooth enamel, and can leave your teeth more susceptible to damage and cavities.

 When it comes to enjoying these beverages, the key is moderation.
 An occasional glass of wine or cup of coffee is perfectly acceptable, especially if you perform your full, thorough oral hygiene routine at least twice a day.
 If you are going to be consuming more than one of these drinks, consider using a straw or also sipping on a glass of water to minimize the damage to your teeth.

 If you have questions or concerns about your teeth or braces, schedule a consultation with our orthodontist in Alpharetta today!